rahmajerbi/Quadramind/Stream_Mining/Readme.md

 The `SPO2_Monitoring.ipynb` notebook includes code for continuously consuming SPO2 data from a Kafka topic, storing this data in InfluxDB, and monitoring and logging the lowest observed SPO2 level over time.

+## Dash_Plotly_Forecasting.ipynb
+This `Dash_Plotly_Forecasting.ipynb` notebook creates a Dash web application that visualizes predictions for Systolic Blood Pressure (SBP) and Diastolic Blood Pressure (DBP) received through a Kafka topic.
+Plotly's Dash is an open-source framework for building data visualization interfaces.